arkdan/ARKExtensions/README.md

 Handy asynchronous Operation (*NSOperation*) with completion reporting.

-Operation (*NSOperation*) is pretty powerful but may be hard to use - many people don't like to subclass to perform a (single?) task.
-As for BlockOperation - i personally never got around how to use it properly, and get proper reporting when done.

-When several ops are in a operationQueue, more than often we want a report when all done.

-Let add some sugar.

 • No need to fiddle with *will set did set executing finished*... i never get it right because i'm stupid.

 • No need to subclass, you can pass blocks like so: